tmfarrell/tmfarrell.github.io/_posts/2018-05-25-innovation_and_globalization.md

-So what about if we had two activities or endevours we that we had the potential to focus on: say, working for a small startup focused on a new and narrow area of technology, or working for a large established country that deploys well-established broad technologies across the globe.
+So what about if we had two activities or endevours we that we had the potential to focus on: say, working for a small startup focused on a new and narrow area of technology, or working for a large established company that deploys well-established broad technologies across the globe.
 How would you decide which to choose?
 Obviously, this is a tough choice and involves many factors, but what you could do is try to quasi-compute \\(U\\) for each activity and then compare them to see which would ultimately give you highest yield.